echobind/fastlane-plugin-react_native_release/README.md

 ### Configuring builds to upload to TestFlight and AppStore Connect on CI

 To upload builds to TestFlight or AppStore Connect, CI will need to restore a previously generated session.
 While possible to use an Application Specific Password to upload builds, it will not have the additional permissions required for other TestFlight / App Store operations.
+As such, we require generating a session.

 ## Example